 Using a car at Disney World

-Even though Disney makes it easy for you to leave the driving to them, many people still prefer to use a car when visiting the Walt Disney World Resort.
+Even though Disney makes it easy for you to leave the driving to them, many people still prefer to use a car at Disney World.
 In fact, it's been reported that 70% of people visiting drive - that's a lot of cars!

 If you plan on driving (or are thinking about driving) on your next Disney World vacation, we have some tips and suggestions to make it easy.